Morphine Oral SolutionPronunciation

 Dosage Forms and Strengths

-For the 100 mg per 5 mL (20 mg/mL) strength: Each 5 mL of clear/colorless to light yellow Morphine Sulfate Oral Solution contains morphine sulfate 100 mg.
-The concentration of this solution is 20 mg/mL.
+For the 100 mg per 5 mL (20 mg/mL) strength: Each 5 mL of clear/colorless or clear/pink Morphine Sulfate Oral Solution contains morphine sulfate USP 100 mg.
+The concentration of these solutions is 20 mg/mL.

 Morphine sulfate is contraindicated in patients with known hypersensitivity to morphine, morphine salts, or any components of the product.

 Morphine sulfate is contraindicated in patients with respiratory depression in the absence of resuscitative equipment.